apex-enterprise-patterns/apex-enterprise-patterns.github.io/docs/fflib-apex-common/2015-09-30-tips-for-migrating-to-apex-enterprise-patterns.md

 parent: Apex Commons
 nav_order: 7
 ---
-One of the common questions i get asked is, "_How do i adopt&nbsp;[Apex Enterprise Patterns](https://github.com/financialforcedev/fflib-apex-common) within an existing code base?_".
+One of the common questions that gets asked is, "_How do i adopt&nbsp;[Apex Enterprise Patterns](https://github.com/financialforcedev/fflib-apex-common) within an existing code base?_".

 Often its also folks who have not owned the code base from the start and are inheriting it.
 Your also not likely to be&nbsp;blessed with a empty cheque of time to sort the code out before your asked to start adding new features or fixing issues.
 So how do you&nbsp;find time to crack open an old code base and start introducing [Separation&nbsp;of Concerns](http://wiki.developerforce.com/page/Apex_Enterprise_Patterns_-_Separation_of_Concerns)?